Oilseeds News & Updates

 Winter canola tour draws a crowd

 The tour of large-scale winter canola variety trials at Curtis and Erika Hennings’ farm this week attracted 47 growers, crop consultants, faculty, grad students, and agency folks.
 You can read about the tour in the latest WSU CAHNRS Newsletter.
 Handouts at the tour about the varieties, and blackleg can be viewed by clicking on the word for each.

-University of Idaho final and spring winter canola yield data
+University of Idaho spring and winter canola yield data

 University of Idaho has released winter canola yield data from 7 sites in Washington, Oregon and Idaho, with the Moscow, ID location including two planting dates.
 Click here to view the data.
 The complete spring canola data set is also now available.

 Winter and spring canola yield results from WSU trials

 Preliminary yield data is available from winter canola variety trials conducted by Dr. Frank Young, located south of Pomeroy, WA.
 We also have data from the large scale, on-farm spring canola variety trials at Davenport, St. John and Fairfield, WA.
 The spring trials were funded by Viterra.
 Click here to see the winter canola data, and here for the spring canola yield data.

 WA Oilseed Cropping System Series adds two more publications

 WOCS faculty and collaborators have published two more Fact Sheets to add to the Oilseed Series.
 Click on the title of the publication to view a pdf:

 Got pest or disease questions?
 WSU Plant Pest Diagnostic Clinic accepting samples